 list (menu & list).
 Bring plenty of food for your family and guests.

-Expectations and structure are minimal.
+Expectations Expectations and structure are minimal.
 We cook, eat, walk, talk, and read.
 We play music, baseball, and capture the flag.
 We have fun.
-We have a Sunday morning celebration on the beach and usually have a Saturday night talent show.
+We have a Sunday morning celebration on the beach and a Saturday night talent show.
 Anyone can organize an activity.
 There are a couple of special activities planned so far including: